pedrohfonseca81/chatbot/README.md

 # Chat bot

-We created this project with the aim of trying to "recreate" SimSimi.
+I created this project with the aim of trying to "recreate" SimSimi.
 Yes, you can create your own game.

 ![](https://i.imgur.com/gzgmjab.png)